shigeru-takehara/UltraBroker/src/main/java/ultrabroker/README.md

 Step 5: Click ManagerApp button.
 (Enter login/password defined at Step 3.)

-Step 6: Scroll down the page and find "War file to deploy" section and upload UltraBroker1.jar file.
+Step 6: Scroll down the page and find "War file to deploy" section and upload UltraBroker1.jar file, which is located in the root directory.

 Go back to the main README.md: https://github.com/shigeru-takehara/UltraBroker/blob/main/README.md.